 If your rice cooker isn’t big enough to cook all the rice at once, separate it into two batches.
 Keep the batches separate and this saves you the step of having to divide the rice for the 2 layers.

 Use a food scale to weigh the rice and this will ensure your layers are even.

 The mung bean filling should have the consistency of whipped potatoes when done cooking.
 As the filling cools, it will thicken up further.
-If your filling is still drippy after cooking for the suggested time, continue cooking to evaporate the liquid.
+If your filling is still drippy after cooking for the specified time, continue cooking to evaporate the liquid.
 Optionally, you can thicken the filling by adding cooked glutinous rice flour, approximately 1 tsp – 1 Tbsp should do the trick.

-These cakes freeze and reheat really well.
+The sticky rice cakes freeze and reheat really well.
 Cut the cakes into squares and then wrap individually with plastic wrap.
 Place all the wrapped cakes inside a resealable plastic bag and store in your freezer.
 When you need a breakfast or a quick snack, just take one of the cakes out of the freezer and microwave on High for 1-2 minutes.
 The cakes can be frozen for up to 3 months.

 A lot of folks find star anise a bit overpowering.
 This recipe doesn’t use much of the spice but if you don’t like it, you can skip it or substitute with Pandan essence.

 Want more sticky rice and mung bean recipes?
 Check out some other recipes I’ve shared: